Dym077/Numbers-game/README.md

 - When the player types a one-digit number in the answer box, the game will throw "You must enter
   a number in the answer box".
 - The timer should reset to 10 after a finished game (when the score has reached 20 or 5 wrong answers have been submitted) but it resets to 9.
+This could be an issue created by the code hinted at in the javaScript testing above.

 ### Fixed Bugs
 - When the player has 5 incorrect answers, the game is supposed to reset, which it now does.